Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ~~~

-If you will now run the `npm run watch` specified in the `package.json` file:
+If you run the `npm run watch` specified in the `package.json` file:

 ~~~js